alecthibodeau/alecthibodeau.github.io/README.md

 ## Code Portfolio site

-I'm a software developer and an artist.
-My specialty is front-end web development with a focus on UI/UX, accessibility and responsive web design.
-This site has links to personal projects and also contact information.
+I'm a software developer specializing in the front end, the user experience (UX), user interfaces (UI), digital accessibility and responsive web design.
+I build front-end websites from scratch.
+With a background in art I can make design elements and website prototypes myself or collaborate directly with UX designers.

+My personal coding projects include websites built with React and TypeScript.
+These are live and interactive — and their code is viewable here at GitHub under my pinned repositories.
+I also handle the UX and UI design for these sites: with features like semantic HTML, accessible elements, mobile-first responsiveness and custom color palettes.

-## Technology Features
+## Technology features of my code portfolio

 This site is built with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
+Other noteworthy elements&hellip;
 - Accessibility
   - [Level AAA](https://www.w3.org/WAI/WCAG2AAA-Conformance) color contrast values
   - Semantic HTML tags